Zilch Acquisition Journey Optimisation

 The problem

 Zilch's acquisition funnel was hemorrhaging potential customers and revenue.
-34% of users failed at account creation, only 65% made their first purchase, and the inconsistent UI design undermined trust in our financial product.
+30% of users failed at account creation, only 65% made their first purchase, and the inconsistent UI design undermined trust in our platform.
 For a credit lending and cashback platform serving 5M+ customers, this represented massive revenue loss and a fundamentally broken first impression.

 The constraints

-Initial top of funnel focus meant we were stuffing users into a broken journey, while ignoring the main UX issues
+Focusing initially on the top of the funnel meant we were stuffing users into a broken journey, while ignoring the main funnel issues

 Gaps in event tagging in our onboarding flow meant inconsistent and sometimes unreliable data sets